 "I'm just thinking I'm glad I didn't have a Tsundere girl fall in love with me."
 He said happily.

 Raphtalia blushed at the comment.
 But didn't deny it as they held hands and watched.

 "Wyndia, please, what did I do wrong-" Ren pleaded.

 "EVERYTHING YOU DAMN IDIOT!"

-The embarrassed tsundere girl was too afraid to admit she'd been daydreaming about seeing his naked chest and thinking he was hot.
+The embarrassed tsundere girl was too afraid to admit she'd been daydreaming about seeing him naked and wanting to try out his sword for herself.

 Till Next Time